benkeser/info550/syllabus.md

 ## COURSE POLICIES

-Students are expected to attend lectures synchronously if able and ask questions during class.
+Students are expected to attend lectures synchronously if able.

 As the instructor of this course I endeavor to provide an inclusive learning environment.
 However, if you experience barriers to learning in this course, do not hesitate to discuss them with me and the Office for Equity and Inclusion, 404-727-9877.